top of page

 Discard

 This is like devaluation but goes a step further - they seem to be done with you.
-Instead of simply undervaluing you, in this phase they will treat you as if you're worthless.
+Instead of simply undervaluing you, in this phase they will treat you as if you're worthless (even though they may seem to be putting a lot of energy into getting this message across).

 They might not have told you this upfront, but they just wanted an effortless relationship with a perfect partner.
-The relationship hasn't been effortless, it's clearly not working and - long story short - it's because you're not perfect.
-As a black and white thinker, if you're not perfect, you must be the opposite - flawed and worthless.
+This relationship hasn't been effortless, it's clearly not working and - long story short - it's because you're not perfect (based on their perception).
+As a black and white thinker, if they can't see you as perfect, you must be the opposite - flawed and worthless.

 They're done.